Chances are you got very cozy with grammar during your high school world language class.

 In each case, the subject directly does the action.
 In our examples, the subjects girls, you, and the teacher are doing the action described by the verbs throw, drink, and sent.

-Passive vs. active voice: Which do I use?
+Passive vs. active voice: Which do you use?

 The active voice has a stronger tone and is often less wordy and simpler to follow than passive voice.
 It’s often the preferred voice to write in because passive voice is more indirect and can make your writing sound weaker.